Eronred/useCopyToClipboardHook/README.md

-# Copy Clipboard Custom Hook
+# Copy Clipboard Custom Hook🪝

-The easiest way to use Clipboard in React
+The easiest way to use Clipboard in React🪝

 ## Installation
 ```bash